jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 (4) An appeal under this section is by way of rehearing.

 ### 103B Appeal by respondent from determination under Part 6A
-(1) A receiving carer may appeal to a Family Court against a determination made by the Commissioner under Part 6A if the receiving carer is not the person who made the application for the determination under section 96B.
+(1) A receiving carer may appeal to the Family Court against a determination made by the Commissioner under Part 6A if the receiving carer is not the person who made the application for the determination under section 96B.
-(2) A liable parent may appeal to a Family Court against a determination made by the Commissioner under Part 6A if the liable parent is not the person who made the application for the determination under section 96B.
+(2) A liable parent may appeal to the Family Court against a determination made by the Commissioner under Part 6A if the liable parent is not the person who made the application for the determination under section 96B.
-(3) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination is made; or (b) any further time that a Family Court may allow on application made before or after the expiration of that period.
+(3) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination is made; or (b) any further time that the Family Court may allow on application made before or after the expiration of that period.
 (4) The parties to an appeal are, subject to section 125,— (a) the appellant; and
   (b) any other party to the proceedings under Part 6A.
 (5) An appeal under this section is by way of rehearing.

 ### 103C Appeal from determination under Part 6B
-(1) Any party referred to in section 96Q(2) may appeal to a Family Court against a determination made by the Commissioner under Part 6B.
+(1) Any party referred to in section 96Q(2) may appeal to the Family Court against a determination made by the Commissioner under Part 6B.
-(2) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination is made; or (b) any further time that a Family Court may allow on application made before or after the expiration of that period.
+(2) An appeal under this section must be lodged within— (a) 2 months after the date on which the determination is made; or (b) any further time that the Family Court may allow on application made before or after the expiration of that period.
 (3) The parties to an appeal are—
   (a) the appellant; and
   (b) any other party to the proceedings before the Commissioner resulting in the determination; and